Revised October 2012

 The University administratively operates on the principle of decentralized fiscal responsibility (or budget allocations to the college, schools and departments) and internal management control.
 The administrative head of each unit, accordingly, is responsible for the expenditure of this allocation.

-Funds are available for purchases upon allocation and allotment to the affected account.
-The Executive Budget Act prohibits the obligation of State funds prior to these actions and the expenditure of monies for any purpose for which it was not appropriated (General Statute 143-16).
+Chapter 143C – State Budget Act prohibits the obligation of State funds prior to these actions and the expenditure of monies for any purpose for which it was not appropriated.

 The authority to make purchases from departmental budgets is provided to the Purchasing Department by the authorized submittal of an on-line requisition.
 In some cases, this authority to approve charges against a departmental budget is delegated by the administrative head to others.
 Such a delegation, however, does not relieve the primary party from the responsibility for the allotted budget and its use.